cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Subject Demographics**: The combined 45 subjects ranged from 16 to 75 years old, with an average age of 44 years.
 Most were male (89%), never married (22%), had not finished high school (27%), and were Catholic (84%).

-**Assessment Instruments**: All subjects underwent the same assessments: Adult Attachment Interview (AAI) and Experience of Close Relationships scale (ECR); SCID-I for Axis I depression and anxiety conditions; Trauma Symptom Inventory (TSI) and Clinician Administered PTSD Scale (CAPS) for PTSD; SCID-D, Dissociation Questionnaire (DQ), and Somatoform Dissociation Questionnaire (SDQ) for dissociative conditions; SCID-II and Young Schema Questionnaire–III (YSQ-III) for Axis II conditions; Index of Self Esteem (ISE), Fear of Negative Evaluation scale (FNE), and Social Avoidance and Distress Scale (SADS).
+**Assessment Instruments**: All subjects underwent the same assessments:
+- Adult Attachment Interview (AAI) and Experience of Close Relationships scale (ECR);
+- SCID-I for Axis I depression and anxiety conditions;
+- Trauma Symptom Inventory (TSI) and Clinician Administered PTSD Scale (CAPS) for PTSD;
+- SCID-D, Dissociation Questionnaire (DQ), and Somatoform Dissociation Questionnaire (SDQ) for dissociative conditions;
+- SCID-II and Young Schema Questionnaire–III (YSQ-III) for Axis II conditions;
+- Index of Self Esteem (ISE), Fear of Negative Evaluation scale (FNE), and Social Avoidance and Distress Scale (SADS).

-**Research Focus**: The primary focus was on the relationship between attachment classifications based on the Adult Attachment Interview (AAI) and various diagnoses.

 **Findings**: Preliminary analyses focused on the relationship between certain AAI measures (secure vs. insecure, coherence of transcript, and coherence of mind) and psychiatric diagnoses.
 High coherence of transcript and high coherence of mind were significantly associated with fewer diagnoses.

 **Attachment Insecurity and Personality Disorder**: A significant relationship was found between insecure attachment and a major personality disorder when assessed using either the SCID-II or YSQ-III.
 Of the 25 subjects with mixed PD or BPD, 22 had insecure attachment and only 3 had secure attachment on the AAI.
 Similarly, low coherence of transcript was significantly related to a mixed PD or borderline PD on the SCID-II.

 **Maladaptive Schemas**: Subjects with insecure attachment on the AAI were significantly more likely to have a greater number of negative, maladaptive schemas as defined by having six or more high or very high YSQ-III schema domains.

-### A relationship between insecure attachment (coupled with Ud status) and dissociative disorders was also confirmed.
-Using the SCID-D (Steinberg, 1993),

 **Attachment and Dissociative Disorders**